cdktf/cdktf-provider-google/docs/alloydbCluster.go.md

 - *Type:* *f64

 Seconds of minutes of the time.

-Must normally be from 0 to 59.
-An API may allow the value 60 if it allows leap-seconds.
+Currently, only the value 0 is supported.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/alloydb_cluster#seconds AlloydbCluster#seconds}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/alloydb_cluster#seconds AlloydbCluster#seconds}

 ---